jgailbreath/Nueral-Nets-Applications/README.md

 5.  $ pip install h5py
 6.  $ pip install keras

-If you are having some issues here you can check out this resource for more details:  https://www.tensorflow.org/install/pip
+If you are having some issues, you can check out this resource for more details:  https://www.tensorflow.org/install/pip

 Okay, you should be good-to-go!
-Open the demo above to let the fun begin.
+We have tow demo options depending on how much time you have.
+Open the demo folder above to let the fun begin.